This post was revised in June 2021, including legal changes introduced by the Job-ready Graduates legislation.

 When the student is in a course the minister has specifically declared is not Commonwealth supported: section 36-15(2)(a) (this is a legislative instrument; only applies to a Bachelor of Circus Arts at Swinburne).

 When the student is in a course of a specified type the minister has declared is not Commonwealth supported: section 36-15(2)(b) (this is a legislative instrument, none made).

 In the last two cases, restrictions can be limited to ‘students of a specified kind’.
 In deciding whether to make the determination, the minister must have regard to the effects on students, and the determination must be made at least six months before the day that students are next able to commence the affected course(s): section 36-15(3) and (4).
 Such a determination is also a legislative instrument, which means that it can be disallowed by either house of parliament.

 When the student has advised that they do not want to be a Commonwealth supported student: section 36-10(3).

-When the student has failed half or more of their subjects in their current course, having taken at least eight subjects in a bachelor degree and four subjects in other degrees.
-There are various special circumstances that can result in retention of subsidy rights.
-This law commences in 2022: section 36-13.
+When the student has failed half or more of their subjects in their current course, having taken at least eight subjects in a bachelor degree or higher and four subjects in sub-bachelor qualifications.
+There are various special circumstances that can result in retention of subsidy rights: section 36-13.